Freemans Bay: History

-Māori origins
+Māori history

 Waiatarau (or 'Reflecting Waters') was the Māori name for the bay that is now Victoria Park, although other names were used to refer to the area; such as Wai Kōtota ('The place where the cockles are harvested') and Te Koranga ('The scaffolds', referring to the racks upon which fish would be hung to dry in the sun).
 A stream called Waikuta ('Waters of the reed') discharged into the south eastern corner of the bay (bottom of College Hill Road) while the Tunamau ('To catch eels') stream came down from what is now Western Park and met the bay at the bottom of what is now Franklin Road.
 The headland at the western side of the bay was called Te Tō, and was a seasonal fishing pā used by Tāmaki Māori.
 Te Tō was occupied by 18th century Waiohua paramount chief Kiwi Tāmaki during the shark hunting season on the Waitematā Harbour.

-European name
+European settlement

-Freemans Bay is one of the earliest settled areas in Auckland, and was earmarked for development and land reclamation in the 1840s by Colonial Surveyor Felton Matthew who laid out the streets along the shores of the local bays.
+Freemans Bay is one of the earliest settled areas in Auckland, and was earmarked for development and land reclamation in the 1840s by Colonial Surveyor Felton Mathew who laid out the streets along the shores of the local bays.
 During the early colonial era, the bay was known by Māori as Waipiro Bay, due to the large amounts of rum consumed there.

-Freemans Bay is probably named after Captain William Hobson's secretary, James Stuart Freeman who apparently lived in the area.
-He was described by Dr John Logan Campbell in 1844 as "the most disgustingly immoral swindling scoundrel in town".
-Local gossip had it that he was not actually married to the woman he was living with, or that there was something amiss in her past.